 Under California Public Resources Code section 21080.17, the California Environmental Quality Act ("CEQA") does not apply to the adoption of an ordinance by a city or county implementing the provisions of section 65852.2 of the Government Code, which is California's ADU law, and which regulates JADUs, as defined by section 65852.22.
 Therefore, the proposed ordinance is statutorily exempt from CEQA in that the proposed ordinance implements the State's ADU law.

 General Plan Consistency:

-This report and associated recommendation have been evaluated for their consistency with the City's General Plan.
-Relevant Policies are listed below:
+The proposed text amendment has been evaluated for consistency with the City's General Plan.
+Relevant Goals and Policies are listed below: